swcarpentry/r-novice-gapminder/02-project-intro.md

 Now we have a good directory structure we will now place/save the data file in the `data/` directory.
 > #### Challenge 1 {.challenge}
-> Download the gapminer data from ...
+> Download the gapminer data from [here] (https://github.com/resbaz/r-novice-gapminder-files).
+>
+> 1. Use the `Download ZIP` located on the right hand side menu, last option.
+To download the `.zip` file to
+> your downloads folder.
+> 2. Unzip the file.
-> Move the file to the `data/` within your project.
+> 3. Move the file to the `data/` within your project.
+>
 > We will load and inspect these data latter today.

 #### Version Control